-CICan’s Career-Launcher Internship program offers professional work experience for graduates and currently has two programs that set them up for a career in today’s green economy:
+CICan’s Career-Launcher Internships program offers paid professional work experience for students and grads.
+Currently, the program offers two internship programs that set students and grads up for a career in today’s green economy:

-Both programs are funded as part of the Government of Canada’s Youth Employment Strategy and offer employers up to $15,000 towards an intern’s salary for 6 to 12 months.
-As for graduates, they get an opportunity to apply their skills in green jobs that address climate change or environmental challenges.
+Both internship programs are funded as part of the Government of Canada’s Youth Employment and Skills Strategy and offer employers up to $22,500 towards an intern’s salary and training expenses.
+As for graduates, they get an opportunity to apply their skills in a green job that addresses climate change or environmental challenges.
 This is valuable work experience that will help them transition to long-term employment or advanced studies.

 Visit the Career-Launcher Internships website for more information.

 - 49% of colleges and institutes conducted research on clean technologies and utilities in 2017-2018.